aws-samples/aws-batch-comp-infrastructure-sample/README.md

 ### Building Sources from GitHub

 To build sources from GitHub, a GitHub OAuth token is required.
-You can find this on your Github account settings page, on the sidebar go into developer settings and then OAth token.
+You can find this on your Github account settings page, on the sidebar go into developer settings and then Personal Access Tokens.
 You should give read access to your repo.

 This OAuth token allows CodePipeline to query the state of the GitHub repository and to rebuild the solver when changes occur.

 We have a shell script that, for Mac OS and linux, can create the pipeline.
 It requires 6 arguments (sorry!) and creates the architecture shown in Figure 1.
 Here is the syntax for the command:

-    build-solver-pipeline-github.sh PROFILE PROJECT_NAME GITHUB_TOKEN REPOSITORY_OWNER REPOSITORY_NAME REPOSITORY_BRANCH_NAME
+    ./build-solver-pipeline-github.sh PROFILE PROJECT_NAME GITHUB_TOKEN REPOSITORY_OWNER REPOSITORY_NAME REPOSITORY_BRANCH_NAME
 where:

 **   PROFILE is a AWS CLI profile with administrator access to the account    **